UPDATED ANNOUNCEMENT ON CURFEW - President's Media Division

 Those who misuse regulations introduced with the prime objective of ensuring the smooth and efficient functioning of essential services will severely be dealt with according to the law.

-The villages which have been declared isolated areas in the districts of Colombo, Kalutara and Kandy will remain in the same category and no one will be allowed to enter or leave from these areas until further notice.
+The villages which have been declared isolated areas in any district will remain in the same category.
+No one will be allowed to enter or leave from these areas until further notice.